matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 - `Deposit` to bridge funds from Ethereum to zkSync.
 - `FullExit` to bridges the funds back from Ethereum (this is essentially the same as `Withdraw` in zkSync 2.0).

-If users wanted to deposit funds to, or withdraw funds from zkSync, they would have sent a transaction request to the smart contract which then got appended to the queue of priority transactions.
+If users wanted to deposit funds to, or withdraw funds from zkSync, they would have to sent a transaction request to the smart contract which then got appended to the queue of priority transactions.
 The queue has the following rules:

 - All transactions are processed sequentially.
 - Each priority operation must be processed by the operator within `X` days since it was submitted to the contract.